 The world-famous Glenlivet Distillery and their highly regarded free-of-charge whisky tour

-First stop this morning is the world-famous Glenlivet Distillery for their highly regarded free-of-charge whisky tour.
+First stop this morning is the world-famous Glenlivet Distillery for their highly regarded whisky tour.
 There are several wee walks and hiking trails in the Glen itself if you would prefer some fresh Speyside air.
 From here we drive over the Tomintoul mountain pass to Royal Deeside.

 After lunch in the beautiful Deeside village of Ballater, we stop for a visit to the Queen’s Highland castle, Balmoral.